Before new tests and treatments can be introduced they need to be tested thoroughly. This is so we can be sure that they work and that they are safe.

 Research into diagnosing bowel cancer

-Researchers are looking at using magnetic resonance imaging (MRI) scans to see if they will be useful in helping to diagnose bowel cancer.
+Researchers are also looking at how they use magnetic resonance imaging (MRI) scans to diagnose and plan treatment for bowel cancer.

 Research into treatment for bowel cancer

 Researchers are looking at ways to improve surgery for bowel cancer.

 Doctors are looking at ways to check for cancer in the lymph nodes close to rectal cancer.
 This will help them decide which type of operation you should have.

 Research is looking at treatment for people with cancer very low in their back passage (rectum).
 Doctors are not sure if radiotherapy is necessary for everyone before surgery.
 Some people might do just as well having only surgery.
 But doctors need to know this for sure.

 Trials are looking at different chemotherapy drugs, either on their own or with other treatments such as biological therapies.